Substance should always be valued over style

 Tattoos have increased in popularity in recent decades.
 They’re less of an indicator to an ‘edgy’ individual and more a common sight among young people.
 This prompted the Met Police to backtrack on previous restrictions placed on body art; tattoos were once considered damaging to the image of the force, but this is no longer the case.
 New officers aren’t rejected by virtue of having visible tattoos.

 Women are no longer expected to work in stilts

 We haven’t achieved true workplace equality among genders but we’re getting there.
 One sign of this progression is the fact that women in most – not all – professions aren’t expected to work in high heels.
 This relaxing of the female dress code represents a gradual but nonetheless significant shift in valuing someone’s ability over their appearance.

 Just as all clothes come in and out of fashion, it seems as if the suit’s stranglehold on portraying competence and seriousness is loosening.
-Like many trends this one can be traced back to the tech gurus of Silicone Valley; they demonstrate that it’s possible to spearhead a multi-billion-dollar business while favouring polo shirts over the traditional shirt and tie combo.
+Like many trends this one can be traced back to the tech gurus of Silicon Valley; they demonstrate that it’s possible to spearhead a multi-billion-dollar business while favouring polo shirts over the traditional shirt and tie combo.

 When working for a company in a creative field, hairstyles or dress sense rarely enter the conversation when assessing a person’s ability to do their job.
 Yet, when we look at certain professions like law, medicine and politics, there is a pre-agreed ‘uniform’, and should anyone stray from this they’re deemed less capable than a suited colleague.